-- You have habitually used intoxicating liquor or a controlled substance to the extent your normal faculties are impaired, including DUI convictions within five previous years and Medical Marijuana Patients.
+- You have habitually used intoxicating liquor or a controlled substance to the extent your normal faculties are impaired.
+This includes DUI convictions within the five previous years and Medical Marijuana Patients.

 - You have been convicted of a crime involving the use, or threatened use of force or violence, including misdemeanor convictions, within the last three (3) years.